damianryann/react-header-element/README.md

 # React Header Element

-Add condtional header logic to your App to seamlessly switch between 'Functional' header elements `html <h1>` and decorative header classes `html <div class="h1">` to assist in aligning your site to WCAG guidelines for misused headers.
+Add condtional header logic to your App to seamlessly switch between 'Functional' header elements `<h1>` and decorative header classes `<div class="h1">` to assist in aligning your site to WCAG guidelines for misused headers.

 ## Why was this package created?